Opioid Addiction: Signs, Symptoms, and Treatment

 - Abdominal issues like cramping, nausea, vomiting, and diarrhea

-Because opioid withdrawal symptoms can be very painful, medical detox may be necessary.
-Medical detox involves 24/7 medical care, oversight, and supervision, including opioid withdrawal medications, to ease symptoms and keep you comfortable throughout withdrawal.
-Once detox is complete, you will still need ongoing treatment to help with the underlying issues associated with your opioid addiction.
+Because opioid withdrawal symptoms can be very unpleasant, medical detox may be necessary.
+Medical detox involves 24/7 medical care, oversight, and supervision, including opioid withdrawal medications, to ease withdrawal symptoms and keep you comfortable throughout the withdrawal process.
+Once detox is complete, you will still likely need ongoing treatment to help with the underlying issues associated with your opioid addiction.
 Detox does not remove the cravings or desire to use opioids, so additional treatment is needed.

 A very effective treatment option for opioid addiction is inpatient care.
-Inpatient treatment is when you receive around-the-clock care from a team of medical and mental health professionals, with most programs lasting between 30 days and 90 days.
-This level of treatment provides the most intensive and thorough care since you remain at the facility overnight and attend frequent treatment sessions throughout your stay.
+Inpatient treatment is when you receive around-the-clock care from a team of medical and mental health professionals, with most programs lasting between 30 to 90 days.
+This level of treatment provides intensive and thorough care since you remain at the facility overnight and attend frequent treatment sessions throughout your stay.

 - Individual therapy, including cognitive behavioral therapy (CBT)